AdobeDocs/experience-manager-cloud-manager.en/help/using/code-quality-testing.md

 * **Popular Live Pages** - This option is selected to make sure that the most popular pages accessed by live customers are tested.
 Cloud Manager will read the access log and determine the top 25 most-accessed pages by live customers to generate a list of top `Popular Live Pages`.
 The intersection of these that are also present on the staging environment are then crawled on the staging environment.

-* **Other Live Pages** - This option is selected to make sure that the pages that fall outside the top 25 popular live pages that may not be popular, but important to test are tested.
+* **Other Live Pages** - This option is selected to make sure that the pages that fall outside the top 25 popular live pages that may not be popular, but are important to test, are tested.
 Similar to popular live pages, these are extracted from the access log and must also be present on the staging environment.

-* **New Pages** - This option is selected to test new pages that may have only been deployed to the staging and not yet to production, but are must be tested.
+* **New Pages** - This option is selected to test new pages that may have only been deployed to the staging and not yet to production, but must be tested.

 ##### Distribution of Traffic Across Page Sets Selected {#distribution-of-traffic}

-You can choose anywhere from one to all three sets on the **Testing** tab of your [pipeline configuration.](configuring-production-pipelines.md) The distribution of traffic is based on the number of sets selected.
+You can choose anywhere from one to all three sets on the **Testing** tab of your [pipeline configuration.](/help/using/production-pipelines.md) The distribution of traffic is based on the number of sets selected.
 That is, if all three are selected, 33% of the total page views are put toward each set.
 If two are selected, 50% goes to each set.
 If one is selected, 100% of the traffic goes to that set.

 Let us consider this example.